Hoàn Kiếm district

 Hoàn Kiếm is the downtown and commercial center of Hanoi.
 Most of the largest Vietnamese public corporations and bank headquarters are located here, but the central government offices are located in Ba Đình district.
-The Hanoi City Committee is located on Đinh Tiên Hoàng street, adjacent to the Hoàn Kiếm lake.
+The Hanoi Metropolitan People's Committee is located on Đinh Tiên Hoàng street, adjacent to the Hoàn Kiếm lake.

 The district has a north–south division among its wards.
 Its northern half houses the Old Quarter with small street blocks and alleys, and a traditional Vietnamese atmosphere.
 The southern half has distinctive French-style villas and broad avenues, and is sometimes called the "French Quarter" in modern travel literature.
 Some notable buildings in Hoàn Kiếm's "French Quarter" are the Hanoi Opera House, the Sofitel Legend Metropole Hanoi hotel, the National Museum of Vietnamese History (formerly the École française d'Extrême-Orient), the Grand Palais, and the Tonkin Palace.

 History

 The district has been witness to the long history of Hanoi.

 In the early Lý dynasty, in 545, the emperor Lý Nam Đế settled his encampment, and built a wooden raft on the Tô Lịch River to defend against invasion of the Liang dynasty.

 During the Nguyễn dynasty, Emperor Minh Mạng established the province of Hanoi in Hoàn Kiếm in 1831.

+In 1920, this district was home to the country's first business school.

 Between 1954 and 1961, the current district covered all of Hoàn Kiếm ward, Đồng Xuân ward and a part of Hàng Co ward and Hàng Bài ward.
 In 1961, the entire area was combined into Hoàn Kiếm ward.
 In January 1981 the ward was upgraded into Hoàn Kiếm district, including 18 wards that have remained since.